The Mask (video game): Reception

 The Mask received generally favorable reviews from critics.
 Nintendo Power highlighted the character animations borrowed from the film and soundscapes, but considered the game's simplistic enemy AI and confusing maze areas to be negative points.
 Electronic Gaming Monthlys four editors commended the game's faithfulness to the humor and style of the source material, the variety of abilities, and the graphics, but criticized the levels for being too large.
 GamePros Captain Squideo applauded the game for its heavy use of characters and visual gags from the film, as well as the Mask's many abilities, but said the enemy graphics and backgrounds were "closer to '93 standards than '95 potential".
 Next Generation expressed enthusiasm for the game's cartoony animations and secret ways to use backgrounds to move around the level, noting that "while the level mazes are, at times, too convoluted for their own good, they're certainly inventive".

+Four reviewers in the Japanese magazine Famitsu said the game was typical of Western action games, saying it was suited for fans of those games.
+One reviewers said that its stages were long and drawn out with little to make it feel fresh.